anhinga/2020-notes/programming-overview/README.md

   * In the general case (when not only column indices, but also row indices are hierarchical), one needs to formalize where in a path the row index ends and the column index starts.
 One should probably think about this situation in the spirit of Section 5.3 (page 16) of https://arxiv.org/abs/1712.07447 (more specifically, one should think about V-values as leaves of
-    V-values, so that the overall space is either V tensor product by V or V tensor product by sum of V and R. There is some interesting fairly open-ended math here.
+    V-values, so that the overall space is either V tensor product by V or V tensor product by sum of V and R).
+There is some interesting fairly open-ended math here.